 Since the FLSA defines a workweek as “any fixed and regularly recurring period of 168 hours – seven consecutive 24-hour periods,” overtime can run as long as you need if you properly compensate employees for the additional time.
-[Need help tracking exactly how long your employees work each day?
-Check out our recommendations for the best time and attendance systems.]

 Using the time-and-a-half rule of thumb, you’d calculate overtime pay by multiplying an employee’s hourly rate by 1.5 and then multiplying the result by the number of overtime hours they worked.
 You then add that total to the amount they make within a 40-hour workweek.

 For example, if an employee who makes $15 an hour worked 45 hours in a week, this would be the equation:

 The equation works regardless of how much overtime you offer your employees.
 Note that this equation applies to nonexempt employees only.
 The total pay for the week, including the additional payment for overtime, is subject to regular tax rates.

 The right accounting software can facilitate the process of tracking and compensating overtime as well as other business expenses.
 Read our reviews of the best accounting software to find the right solution for your business.

 Overtime gets confusing when it comes to salaried versus hourly employees.
 When most people talk about overtime, it’s typically in the context of a 40-hour workweek paid on an hourly basis.
 However, salaried workers aren’t paid by the hour.

 While it may be safe to assume salaried workers can’t collect overtime, Robert L. Föehl, business law and ethics professor at Ohio University, said that couldn’t be further from the truth.